biodash/biodash.github.io/content/codeclub/12_loops/index.md

 ***Loops*** are the most universal iteration tool and the one we will focus on today.
 However, R has "functional programming" iteration methods that are less verbose and that can also be quicker to execute.
 These are the `apply` family of functions, and a more recent *tidyverse* approach implemented in the *purrr* package: we will learn more about those in the two upcoming Code Club sessions.

-Loops are still a very good place to start using iteration because they they make the iteration explicit and are therefore more intuitive.
-Moreover, they can easily accommodate longer blocks of code without the need to *also* write your own function.
+Loops are still a very good place to start using iteration because they make the iteration explicit and are therefore more intuitive than functional alternatives.
+In addition, they can easily accommodate longer blocks of code without the need to *also* write your own function.

-We will talk about the most common type of loop: the `for` loops.
-(Other types of loops in R are `while` loops and `repeat` loops.)
+Today, we will talk about the most common type of loop: the `for` loops.
+(Other types of loops in R are `while` loops and `repeat` loops.
+Related to loops are `if` statements, see the [bonus exercise](#bonus-exercise-if-statements) for some basics.)

 #### But first...

-Before we talk about loops we should take a step back and explore ***vectorization*** a bit more, which was briefly introduced by Michael in [Code Club session 9](https://biodash.github.io/codeclub/09_subsetting/).
-Besides functional programming methods, vectorization is the other reason that loops are not as widely used in R as in other programming languages.
+Before we tackle loops we should take a step back and explore ***vectorization*** a bit more, which was briefly introduced by Michael in [Code Club session 9](https://biodash.github.io/codeclub/09_subsetting/).
+Besides functional programming methods, *vectorization is the other reason that loops are not as widely used in R as in other programming languages*.

 ------------------------------------------------------------------------